How to Create a Budget for Your Small Business: A Step-by-Step Guide

 • Taxes and accountant fees

-Pro tip: Divide annual costs by 12 and save monthly toward them.
+Pro tip: Divide these annual expenses by 12 to save a monthly amount, smoothing out cash flow.

 Step 5: Calculate Expected Profit